waro163/djangorestframework_jwt_authentication/README.md

 }

 # RemoteUser
-if you use RemoteUserAuthentication in def, you must configure following configuration in the settings.py
+if you use RemoteUserAuthentication in drf, you must configure following configuration in the settings.py

 AUTHENTICATION_BACKENDS = [